Diyckstra/terraform-provider-deyckstra/website/docs/r/default_security_group.md

 * `egress` - (Optional, VPC only) Configuration block.
 Detailed below.
 * `ingress` - (Optional) Configuration block.
 Detailed below.
-* `tags` - (Optional) Map of tags to assign to the resource.
+* `tags` - (Optional) Map of tags to assign to the security group.
 If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.
-* `vpc_id` - (Optional, Forces new resource) VPC ID. **Note that changing the `vpc_id` will _not_ restore any default security group rules that were modified, added, or removed.** It will be left in its current state.
+* `vpc_id` - (Optional, Forces new resource) The ID of the VPC. **Note that changing the `vpc_id` will _not_ restore any default security group rules that were modified, added, or removed.** It will be left in its current state.

 ### egress and ingress

-Both arguments are processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
+Both arguments are processed in [attribute-as-blocks mode][attribute-as-blocks].

 Both `egress` and `ingress` objects have the same arguments.